-To that end, during FY22, we will be making an effort to collect detailed worker-related information from our direct freight and logistics suppliers, and we will aim to identify any issues of concern.
-We will report on our progress in our next statement.
+To that end, we will continue to collect detailed worker-related information from our direct freight and logistics suppliers, and we will aim to identify any issues of concern.

-Increased Modern Slavery Risk During the Covid-19 Pandemic
+Modern Slavery Risk During the Covid-19 Pandemic

-We are aware that during the COVID 19 pandemic, the risks of modern slavery in our supply chain may have increased, and that there has been less opportunity for these issues to be monitored or addressed by Chrisco or our direct suppliers, due to travel restrictions.
-We are also aware that modern slavery risks for workers may have increased across the world due to factory shutdowns, order cancellations, workforce reductions and changes to supply chains and operations.
+We are aware that during the ongoing COVID 19 pandemic, the risks of modern slavery in our supply chain may have increased, and that there has also been less opportunity for these issues to be monitored or addressed by Chrisco or our direct suppliers.

-The pandemic has had a significant impact on our supply chains.
+The pandemic continued to significantly impact our supply chains during FY22.
 Chrisco has experienced longer than normal logistic lead times and international shipping costs have quadrupled.
 These longer than normal lead times have put increased pressure on our logistics and freight providers to deliver in time for Christmas across Australia.